-Recruitment for our London training contracts usually takes place in August.
+Recruitment for our London training contracts usually takes place in July and August.
 If you're shortlisted, you'll be invited to one of our assessment days during which we’ll get to know each other.

 There are a variety of exercises designed to help us see if you’re the right fit for RPC and, while they might be hard work, they’re also a lot of fun.
 You’ll meet some of our partners, lawyers and trainees and get a real feel for our unique culture.